kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

    which have their own (hyper)parameters.
 *  This may go on for several "layers", hence the nomenclature *hierarchical models*.
-*  (Bayesian) inference in this context refers to estimating posterior distributions (or somtimes, more easily computable derived quantities) for the (hyper)parameters based on observed data, and prior probabilistic assumptions.
+*  (Bayesian) inference in this context refers to estimating posterior distributions (or sometimes, more easily computable derived quantities) for the (hyper)parameters based on observed data, and prior probabilistic assumptions.

 Brief description of the hierarchical structure of the model of Flaxman et al.